 - Click Save.

-- Repeat steps 4-10 for any additional fields you’d like to map, selecting the Salesforce field and the sync direction for each.
+- Repeat steps 4-10 for any additional fields you’d like to map, selecting the CRM field and the sync direction for each.

 The SalesLoft person fields contain six Cadence specific fields.
-Mapping these fields allows your team to view SalesLoft Cadence information inside of Salesforce.
-Based off of this data, managers can use Salesforce to report on the Cadence activities of each team member.
+Mapping these fields allows your team to view SalesLoft Cadence information inside of your CRM.
+Based off of this data, managers can use their CRM to report on the Cadence activities of each team member.

 SalesLoft Tip: The most recent Cadence specific field data is not displayed on the Person record in SalesLoft.

-To map these fields, you or a Salesforce Admin will need to modify or create custom fields in your Salesforce.
+To map these fields, you or a CRM Admin will need to modify or create* custom fields in your CRM.
 For example, you may want to create a "Cadence ID" field on the lead record that will map to the Most Recent Cadence - Cadence ID SalesLoft field.

 The Cadence fields map to the following field types: